 Introduction

-Hello, I'm Jinno from the consulting department, a big fan of the supermarket La Mu.
+Hello, I'm Jinno from the Consulting Department, and I love the supermarket La Mu.

 In a recent update, Amazon Bedrock AgentCore Runtime now supports Stateful MCP servers!

-At first I wondered what kind of update this was, but looking at the MCP specifications, Elicitation (interactive input collection), Sampling (LLM text generation requests), and Progress Notifications are defined, and AgentCore now supports these.
+At first I wondered what kind of update this was, but the MCP specification defines Elicitation (interactive input collection), Sampling (text generation requests to LLMs), and Progress Notifications, and AgentCore now supports these features.
 I see...

-Diving deeper into each feature, the following can be realized.
+Digging deeper into each feature, the following can be achieved.

 It seems like the stateful nature enables more interactive actions.